-3.5.
 Recognition of Credits

-On the topic of Recognition of Credits, it is interesting to understand the difficulties still faced by full-degree students in getting their credits recognised (N=1,693).
-Specifically, regarding the automatic recognition of credits abroad, approximately 25% of respondents reported that the credit recognition process took less than 1 month, while 24% indicated it took between 1 to 3 months.
+On the topic of Recognition of Credits, it's interesting to understand the difficulties still faced by full-degree students in getting their credits recognised (n=1693).
+Specifically on the automatic recognition of credits abroad, approximately 25% of respondents reported that the credit recognition process took less than 1 month, while 24% indicated it took between 1 to 3 months.
 A smaller percentage (5%) experienced delays of 3 to 5 months, and 4% faced even longer delays of over 6 months.
 In total, a significant 58% of full-degree respondents did not have their credits automatically recognised, indicating the need for further improvements in this area.
 ESN believes that automatic credit recognition should be ensured for all mobile students, and measures at the national level should be implemented to make this possible for all students.